GFDRR/CCDR-tools/_sources/docs/tool-setup.md

   - ADM2
   - ADM3
 ```
-- All spatial data must use CRS `EPSG 4326`
 - Each ADM layer should include relative ADMi_CODE and ADMi_NAME across levels to facilitate aggrgation of results:

   - **ADM0**